 \textbf{Visual question answering (VQA)} is a vision-language task that has received much attention recently.
 The objective of VQA is: given the image/video and a related question, a machine needs to reason over visual elements and general knowledge to infer the correct answer.
-The attention mechanism is widely used in VQA models which aims to focus on the critical part of image and question, and find cross-modality correlations.
-The UpDn \cite{anderson2018bottom} framework is a typical conventional VQA method based on attention, which used a top-down attention LSTM \cite{hochreiter1997long} for the fusion of visual and linguistic features.
-Besides using LSTM, transformer \cite{vaswani2017attention} can also be adopted to the VQA task, thanks to its powerful scaled dot-product attention block.
-VLP (Visual-Language Pretraining) models based on BERT \cite{devlin2018bert} shows a remarkable performance in VQA task.
-ViLBERT \cite{lu2019vilbert} is a BERT based visual and language pretraining framework, which uses self-attention transformer block \cite{vaswani2017attention} to model in-modality relation and develop a co-attention transformer block to compute cross-modality attention score, and it finally achieves state-of-the-art on four visual-language tasks including VQA at that time.
-Compared with the Image QA \cite{antol2015vqa,yang2016stacked,anderson2018bottom,cao2021knowledge,cao2021linguistically}, video question answering (VideoQA) task is much more challenging due to the existence of extra temporal information.
-To accomplish the VideoQA problem, the model needs to capture spatial, temporal, visual and linguistic relations to reason about the answer.
-To explore relational reasoning in VideoQA, Xu et al. \cite{xu2017video} proposed an attention mechanism to exploit the appearance and motion knowledge with the question as a guidance.
-Later on, some hierarchical attention and co-attention based methods are proposed to learn appearance-motion and question-related multi-modal interactions.
-Le et al. \cite{le2020hierarchical} proposed hierarchical conditional relation network (HCRN) to construct sophisticated structures for representation and reasoning over videos.
-Jiang et al. \cite{jiang2020reasoning} introduced heterogeneous graph alignment (HGA) nework.
-Huang et al. \cite{huang2020location} proposed location-aware graph convolutional network to reason over detected objects.
+The attention mechanism is widely used in VQA models, which aim to focus on the critical part of the image and question, and find cross-modality correlations.
+The UpDn \cite{anderson2018bottom} framework is a typical conventional VQA method based on attention, which uses a top-down attention LSTM \cite{hochreiter1997long} for the fusion of visual and linguistic features.
+Besides using LSTM, the transformer \cite{vaswani2017attention} can also be adapted to the VQA task, thanks to its powerful scaled dot-product attention block.
+VLP (Visual-Language Pre-training) models based on BERT \cite{devlin2018bert} show remarkable performance in the VQA task.
+ViLBERT \cite{lu2019vilbert} is a BERT-based visual and language pre-training framework, which uses a self-attention transformer block \cite{vaswani2017attention} to model in-modality relation and develop a co-attention transformer block to compute cross-modality attention score, and it finally achieves a state-of-the-art on four visual-language tasks including VQA at that time.
+Compared with the Image QA \cite{antol2015vqa,yang2016stacked,anderson2018bottom,cao2021knowledge,cao2021linguistically}, the video question answering (VideoQA) task is much more challenging due to the existence of extra temporal information.
+To accomplish the VideoQA problem, the model needs to capture spatial, temporal, visual, and linguistic relations to reason about the answer.
+To explore relational reasoning in VideoQA, Xu et al. \cite{xu2017video} proposed an attention mechanism to exploit the appearance and motion knowledge with the question as guidance.
+Later on, some hierarchical attention and co-attention-based methods are proposed to learn appearance-motion and question-related multi-modal interactions.
+Le et al. \cite{le2020hierarchical} proposed a hierarchical conditional relation network (HCRN) to construct sophisticated structures for representation and reasoning over videos.
+Jiang et al. \cite{jiang2020reasoning} introduced a heterogeneous graph alignment (HGA) network.
+Huang et al. \cite{huang2020location} proposed a location-aware graph convolutional network to reason over detected objects.
 Lei et al. \cite{lei2021less} employed sparse sampling to build a transformer-based model named CLIPBERT and achieve end-to-end video-and-language understanding.
 Liu et al. \cite{liu2021hair} proposed a hierarchical visual-semantic relational reasoning (HAIR) framework to perform hierarchical relational reasoning.
-Although hierarchical attention mechanism successfully improve the visual-language task performance, these models remain a strong reliance on modality bias \cite{goyal2017making, agrawal2018don} and tend to capture the spurious linguistic or visual correlations within the images/videos, and thus fail to learn the multi-modal knowledge with good generalization ability and interpretability.
+Although hierarchical attention mechanisms successfully improve the visual-language task performance, these models remain with a strong reliance on modality bias \cite{goyal2017making, agrawal2018don} and tend to capture the spurious linguistic or visual correlations within the images/videos, and thus fail to learn the multi-modal knowledge with good generalization ability and interpretability.